 Having the wrong bank account information can lead to significant financial loss.
-And with approximately 26,895 ABA routing numbers in current use, it’s understandable when mistakes are made.
-However, many streamlined and efficient businesses simply can’t afford to delay or lose payments due to the wrong ABA routing number.
+And with over 27,000 routing numbers in current use, it’s understandable when mistakes are made.
+However, many streamlined and efficient businesses simply can’t afford to delay or lose payments due to the wrong routing number.

-Read on to learn about the three ways to validate an ABA number and handle electronic payments with care.
+Read on to learn about the three ways to validate a routing number and handle electronic transactions with care.
 Trustpair verifies this type of banking information against external databases to prevent organizations from falling victim to fraudsters.
 Request a demo to learn more!

-Here are the three ways to validate an ABA routing number:
+Here are the three ways to do a routing number lookup:

 - Find the list of routing numbers